kaushikcfd/feinsum/doc/index.rst

 3. Defines (and implements) a specification to translate the recorded code-transformations to a subset of :mod:`loopy` kernels.

 The rest of this manual is structured as follows.
-We outline our design choices are elaborate in  Sec xxx.
-We provide a tutorial in Sec xx an Sec yy.
-The API reference is generated in Sec. xxx.
+We outline our design choices are elaborate in  Sec “:ref:`dsgn`\ ”.
+We provide tutorials in Sec “:ref:`tutorial-1`\ ” an Sec “:ref:`tutorial-2`\ ”.
+The API reference is generated in Sec. “:ref:`api`\ ”.

 .. toctree::
     :maxdepth: 2